Mik3Tab/quiz-navidad/README.md

-# HTML / CSS / JS Project <-> Fetch request to an API for the creation of a Quiz about videogames.
+# DEPLOYED IN GITHUB PAGES - HTML / CSS / JS Project <-> Fetch request to an API for the creation of a Quiz about videogames.

 _Practice developed for the presentation of a project at ![image](https://user-images.githubusercontent.com/93273286/149514438-1a016288-abba-4c23-b3ec-7ad73581393d.png)_